ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/universal/resources/data-types/data-types.md

 We can also verify that the number of bits we got is correct by taking the logarithm of 62 (with respect to base-2). $$ceil(log_{2}(62)) = 6$$, meaning we would need to perform 6 division operations to get our representation (which is what we just did above).
 This means that to store the value 62 in base-2, you would need 6 bits.

 ### Converting From Base-2 to Base-10
-Going to base-10 from base-2 is a fairly standard procedure.
+Going from base-2 to base-10 is also a fairly standard procedure.
 Let us use the binary string `01101101` for an example.

 Each of these bits, as stated before, can be converted to base-10 value by multiplying the digit by it's base raised to the power of the index of the digit.
 We can then take the sum of all of these base-10 values, and get the final value.
 Note that the indexing of the bits starts at 0, and the 0th bit is the **right-most** bit.